Taz Sherman

-Tajzmel "Taz" Sherman (born July 19, 1999) is an American professional basketball player for Budapest Honvéd of the Nemzeti Bajnokság I/A, the top division in Hungary.
+Tajzmel Sherman (born July 19, 1999) is an American professional basketball player.
 He played college basketball for the Collin Cougars, and later for the West Virginia Mountaineers.

 High school career

 Sherman played basketball for Thurgood Marshall High School in Missouri City, Texas.
 As a senior, he helped his team reach the Class 5A state title game.
 Despite meeting academic requirements, he received no scholarship offers from NCAA programs, even those in the Division II and Division III.
 He signed with Collin College, one of two junior colleges to offer him.

 College career

 As a freshman at Collin College, Sherman averaged 15.2 points per game, earning First Team All-North Texas Junior College Athletic Conference (NTJCAC) and Freshman of the Year honors.
 In his sophomore season, he scored a career-high 47 points against Grayson College.
 As a sophomore, Sherman averaged 25.9 points, 4.8 assists and 4.8 rebounds per game.
 He was named a Second Team NJCAA Division I All-American and NTJCAC Player of the Year.

 For his junior season, Sherman transferred to West Virginia over offers from SMU, Utah and Texas Tech.
 He averaged 5.3 points in 13.1 minutes per game as a junior.
 On March 2, 2021, Sherman scored a senior season-high 26 points in a 94–89 overtime loss to Baylor.
 He posted 21 games in double figures scoring during the season, starting six games.
 As a senior, he finished third on the team in scoring with 13.4 points per game, and helped West Virginia reach the second round of the NCAA Tournament.
 Sherman earned All-Big 12 honorable mention recognition.
 He declared for the 2021 NBA draft before returning to West Virginia for a fifth season of eligibility, granted due to the COVID-19 pandemic.
 On November 18, 2021, Sherman scored 27 points in an 87-68 victory over Elon.
 He was named to the Second Team All-Big 12.